brianscan14/Gourmet_Grub/README.md

 2. The different recipes to be presented to be in a tidy and easily readable manner.
 3. To be able to find a particular recipe quickly by searching the word or a character string when I know what I want.
 4. To be able to search by a food type or even meal type when I am less sure of what recipe I desire.
+5. As a user I want to be able to know exactly what page I am currently on when browsing the site.
-5. When browsing through the different recipes I want important pieces of info like cuisine type to be presented to me without having to click into it.
+6. When browsing through the different recipes I want important pieces of info like cuisine type to be presented to me without having to click into it.
-6. The recipe I decide on to be easily readable and followable step by step.
+7. The recipe I decide on to be easily readable and followable step by step.
+8. As a user I want to be able to share this recipe on my social media platform when I am happy with the results of cooking it.
-7. As a user contributing to the site, I expect a certain level of feedback to confirm that my work was submitted successfully, such as a thank you page.
+9. As a user contributing to the site, I expect a certain level of feedback to confirm that my work was submitted successfully, such as a thank you page.
-8. As a user browsing the site, if there are no recipes matching my search I want a page returned confirming this, not just an empty page.
+10. As a user browsing the site, if there are no recipes matching my search I want a page returned confirming this, not just an empty page.
-9. If using this site on a mobile phone, as you more that likely would in a kitchen I expect this site to be mobile/tablet friendly and be just as responsive as a desktop site would be.
+11. If using this site on a mobile phone, as you more that likely would in a kitchen I expect this site to be mobile/tablet friendly and be just as responsive as a desktop site would be.

 ## Wireframes